 Maybe they have to be crazy.

 How else can you stare at an empty canvas and see a work of art?
-Or sit in silence and hear a song that’s never been written?
-Or gaze at a red planet and see a laboratory on wheels?

 We make tools for these kinds of people.

 While some see them as the crazy ones, we see genius.